Build-up: International External Growth Strategy

-The build up strategy consists of accelerating its growth, its presence and its market share through acquisitions.
+The build-up strategy consists of accelerating its growth, its presence and its market share through acquisitions.
 It is used as a lever to constitute a competitive advantage or an advantage of critical size.
 It allows you to grow your portfolio of assets, customers or skills more quickly than with organic growth.
 The build up is supported by an investment strategy.
 Investments are financed by equity, by debt, or by raising capital.
-For many growth companies, the build up is at the heart of the company’s development strategy.
-The Build up strategy is particularly suited to international development.
-The build up makes it possible to supplement the know-how and market knowledge with those of a target company.
+For many growth companies, the build-up is at the heart of the company’s development strategy.
+The build-up strategy is particularly suited to international development.
+The build-up makes it possible to supplement the know-how and market knowledge with that of a target company.

-In addition, the build up can also constitute a strategy for increasing the valuation of the company with a view to its subsequent sale.
+In addition, the build-up could also constitute a strategy for increasing the valuation of the company with a view to its subsequent sale.

 Build up Strategy : Geographical and know how